 All users are required to comply with the requirements contained in this RIP and Commission Decisions.

-Users of telecommunications services are required to make the necessary changes to their telecommunications systems and equipment in order to send and receive calls using 10-digit local dialling over the Public Switched Telephone Network (PSTN).
-Users include, but are not limited to, 9-1-1 Public Safety Answering Points (PSAPs), alarm companies, internet service providers, paging companies, owners of Customer Premises Equipment, unified messaging service companies, governments, apartment building owners, hydro meter readers and the general public.
+Users of telecommunications services are required to make the necessary changes to their telecommunications systems and equipment to accommodate the new overlay NPA code 879.
+Users include, but are not limited to, E9-1-1 Public Safety Answering Points (PSAPs), alarm companies, internet service providers, paging companies, owners of Customer Premises Equipment, unified messaging service companies, governments, apartment building owners, hydro meter readers and the general public.

-Users that may be impacted by the implementation of the permissive dialling announcement should complete all necessary changes prior to the beginning of the 7- to 10-Digit Dialling Transition Period for network announcements as identified in the Relief Implementation Schedule.
-TSPs should advise their customers that any automatic diallers or automatic call forwarding systems that are programmed to use 7-digit dialling must be reprogrammed to use 10-digit dialling by the introduction of the 7- to 10-Digit Dialling Transition Period announcement.

-Any devices programmed to automatically dial 7 digits cannot be changed until the TSP has implemented permissive 7/10 digit dialling in their network.
-These devices must then be programmed to dial 10 digits before the network announcements are introduced.
+All special types of Telecommunication Service Users are requested to co-ordinate their equipment and system modifications with their Carriers to implement the new overlay NPA.
+This is necessary to ensure a smooth and timely transition.

 Users of telecommunications services should notify their TSP and the Commission or Commission staff, as appropriate, if they have any problems or concerns with modifying their systems and databases in time to implement relief in accordance with this RIP.